Global Existence and Long Time Behavior in the 1+1 dimensional Principal Chiral Model with Applications to Solitons: Global Solutions for Small Initial Data

 We can see that the null structure is ``quasi-preserved'' after differentiating with respect to $x$.
 We will use a bootstrap argument as in the (3+1)-dimensional case \cite{klainerman}.
 Fix $\delta \in (0,1)$.
 Under the assumptions (\refeq{supuesto})-(\refeq{supuesto1})-(\refeq{condicionlambda}) for all $t\in [0,T^{*}]$, we assume that the solution remains regular, to later show that these bounds are maintained, with a better constant.

 Consider $k=0,1$.
 Using \eqref{EEnergia} on \eqref{derivadas}, with $\psi=\partial^k_x \tilde{\Lambda}$, and taking the sum over $k=0,1$, we obtain

-The goal is to control the right-hand side of the above estimate.
+{where the integrals $I_i, i\in \{ 1,2,3...,6\}$ are defined as follows: } The goal is to control the right-hand side of the above estimate.
 Essentially we have six terms to control, but several are equivalent and we only need to consider essentially two cases.
 Indeed, it will be sufficient to bound the terms corresponding to $\underline{L}\tilde{\Lambda}$ and $\underline{L}\partial_x\tilde{\Lambda}$, since by symmetry, the procedure for the other terms will be analogous.
 First, we start to bound the term:

 Taking into account (\refeq{importante}), (\refeq{condicionlambda}) and (\refeq{expansion}), we can write for (\refeq{integral1}):

 Since $\partial_x\tilde{\Lambda}=\frac{1}{2}(L-\underline{L})\tilde{\Lambda}$, we have